 Little Italy has historic architecture including the Paul Revere House.
 We went in and toured the house for $5.
 It was home Paul Revere built-in 1680 featuring some of the original woodwork!
 The house is small so you won’t spend too much time here, but I always love going inside old homes to see how architecture has changed throughout the years!
 There are also two knowledgeable employees in the home you can ask questions about the furniture, lifestyle of the time, or anything you can think of.

 Sunset Watching over the Harbor

 We watched the sunset over the harbor, but in the past, I have taken a sunset tour on a boat around the harbor.
 They only offer this in the warmer months of Boston, but if you are visiting in Summer check out: Boston Harbor Cruises.

 Dinner in Little Italy

 The North End in Boston has the best Italian food in Boston.
-We went to Giacomo’s a family owned down-to-earth restaurant with home made pasta and fresh seafood.
+We went to Giacomo’s family-owned down-to-earth restaurant with homemade pasta and fresh seafood.
 I have been here in the past and had to wait in line!
 This place gets packed, so either come early or just before closing otherwise expect a line.
 However, the aroma of garlic and fresh pasta is completely worth the wait.